Rust: Solo Player Base Design Guide

 The Importance of Building a Base in Rust

 In Rust solo player, the base is where you’ll keep most of your loot.
-Because of that, you want it to be well-designed and as strong as possible, but don’t fall into the trap of delaying its construction until you have all the materials to build something spectacular.
+Because of that, you want it to be well-designed and as strong as possible but don’t fall into the trap of delaying its construction until you have all the materials to build something spectacular.
 You may not live long enough if you use that approach.

 On a Rust server, a session lasts for one week.
 After that, your real progress will be wiped, except for your blueprints.
 But even those will get erased after a one-month cycle.